 In addition, we identify risks that may threaten customer information and utilize both internal and external resources to perform a variety of vulnerability and penetration testing on the platforms, systems and applications used to provide our products and services.
-We employ backup and disaster recovery procedures for all the systems that are used for storing, processing and transferring customer information, and we periodically test and validate our disaster recovery plans.
+We employ backup and disaster recovery procedures for all the systems that are used for storing, processing and transferring customer information, and we periodically test and validate our disaster recovery plans to validate our resilience capabilities.
 Further, we regularly utilize independent assessors to evaluate the appropriateness of our overall program.
-We are compliant with the Payment Card Industry (PCI) Data Security Standard (DSS).
+We are compliant with the Payment Card Industry (PCI) Data Security Standard (DSS) and Gramm-Leach-Billey Act (GLBA).